 Where to start

-Development approval and building permits are two separate development application processes that may be required before a development can commence.
+Development approval (sometimes called planning approval) and building permits are two separate development application processes that may be required before a development can commence.

-Development includes: the erection, construction or demolition of any building or structure; building alterations or additions; excavation work; and establishing or changing the use of a site.
+Development includes: the erection, construction or demolition of any building or structure; erection, placement and display of advertisements or signs; building alterations or additions; excavation work; and establishing or changing the use of a site.

-In some cases both planning and building approvals will be required and in those cases, planning consent is needed before a building permit can be issued.
+In some cases both development and building approvals will be required and in those cases, development approval is needed before a building permit can be issued.

-Planning approval is always needed for development within heritage listed areas or affecting heritage listed buildings.
+Development approval is always needed for development within heritage listed areas or if affecting heritage listed buildings.
 Information to assist you is provided below.

-On this page, see what is required to apply for planning approval and also information about some common developments, including subdivision.
+On this page, see what is required to apply for development approval and also information about some common developments, including subdivision.

-There may be times, however, when these approvals are not needed as the development may be exempt from this requirement.
+There may be times when these approvals are not needed as the development may be exempt from this requirement.
 Refer to FAQ & Information Sheets, Policies, Planning Services and Building Services for more information.